 esl in south korea

 Korea's public schools are based on the US system of kindergarten, elementary, middle, and high school levels.
 Teaching in the public sector would usually require you to have a TEFL course.
-Your class size would be around the 30 student mark, but you would have an assistant Korean teacher with you to translate, as well as for classroom management if necessary (Korean students are generally very well-behaved!).
+Your class size would be around 30 students, but you would have an assistant Korean teacher with you to translate, as well as for classroom management if necessary.
 Your hours in a public school are usually 8am to 4pm, Monday to Friday.
 Salary is from 1.5 to 3 million won, depending on experience and qualifications.

 If you are a teacher in a private academy, or 'hagwon', your classes will be smaller in size.
 The average is about four to eight students.
 This allows for more focused, personalised teaching.
 The curriculum is provided for and you usually revise what the students have been learning with their Korean teachers.
-Both public and private classes allow you to develop your own style of teaching, get through the material in whatever way suits you, and to incorporate different games, activities and other teaching methods if you wish.
+Both public and private classes allow you to develop your own style of teaching, and to incorporate different games, activities and other teaching methods if you wish.
 Salary is 2.1 million won and up, depending on experience.

 Contact Korea Move today to gain more detailed information about these positions, and to discuss your preferences: firstname.lastname@example.org